lfbrc/Hamburg-Werbefrei-OpenGraph-image/README.md

 ### Notes

-Set the all urls to an absolute address on the corresponding web server - the messenger and sharing sites access this information externally.
+Set all urls to an absolute address on the corresponding web server - the messenger and sharing sites access this information externally.

 ### Example
 https://lfbrc.github.io/Hamburg-Werbefrei-OpenGraph-image/